 CPR 7.2(b)(iii) - The contract was by its terms or by implication to be governed by the law of The Bahamas - The fact that the dispute may involve the Court granting a remedy under Bahamian statute does not necessarily make The Bahamas the most convenient forum.
-Unless the remedy is excluded expressly or by implication, or unless it is inconsistent with remedies recognized by the lex fori, a foreign court of simil.ar standing may apply the remedy provided by the Bahamian statue: Rimini Ltd v Manning Management and Marketing Pty Ltd [2003] 3 NZLR 22
+Unless the remedy is excluded expressly or by implication, or unless it is inconsistent with remedies recognized by the lex fori, a foreign court of simil.ar standing may apply the remedy provided by the Bahamian statue6: Rimini Ltd v Manning Management and Marketing Pty Ltd [2003] 3 NZLR 22

 CPR 7.2(c) Breach of Contract - A common breach of contract within the jurisdiction is the failure to pay money due to a creditor who resides or carries on business within the jurisdiction is the failure to pay money due to a creditor who resides or carries on business within the jurisdiction, since the general rule is, subject to an express or implied provision in the contract as to the place of payment, that it is the duty of the debtor to seek out the creditor at his residence or place of business and there to pay him the debt due: Mlik v Narodini Banka, Ceskoslovenska [1946] 2 ALL ER 663, CA (payment of salary in Czechoslovakia); International Corp Ltd v Besser Manufacturing Co [1950] 1 KB 488, [1950] 1 All ER 355, CA (commission payable to English Agent by foreign principal).
-Where however there is no obligation which has to be performed within the jurisdiction, there can be no breach within the jurisdiction for the purposes of this rule: Cuban Atlantic Sugar Sales Corpn v Campania de Vapores San Elefterio Ltda [1960] 1QB 187, [1960] 1 All ER 141, CA.
+Where however there is no obligation which has to be performed within the jurisdiction, there can be no breach within the jurisdiction for the purposes of this rule: Cuban Atlantic Sugar Sales Corpn v Campania de Vapores San Elefterio Ltda [1960] 1QB 187, [1960] 1 All ER 141, CA.7 and not merely as a device to bring the claim within the court's jurisdiction or as merely incidental to the relief sought8: Rosler v Hilbery [1925] Ch 250 at 261, [1924] All ER Rep 821 at 832, CA.

 CPR 7.2(d) Permanent Injunction to compel or restrain the performance of any act in The Bahamas.
-The claim for the injunction must be bona fide as a genuine part of the relief sought, and not merely as a device to bring the claim within the court's jurisdiction or as merely incidental to the relief sought: Rosler v Hilbery [1925] Ch 250 at 261, [1924] All ER Rep 821 at 832, CA.
+The claim for the injunction must be bona fide as a genuine part of the relief sought,